 History of Garlic Day

 Garlic is also known for its magical and medicinal properties!
-These stretch so far as to include the ability to ward off creatures such as vampires, werewolves, and demons.
-It also has herbal medicinal properties, including being able to reduce blood pressure and cholesterol.
+These stretch so far as to include the ability to ward off creatures such as vampires, werewolves, and demons, but this may also just imply that the person who has eaten garlic has a bit of bad breath!

 How to Celebrate Garlic Day

 Head on over to a garlic festival near you and enjoy all the creations people have made with this robust plant.
 Festivals are held throughout the year in Canada, Turkey, Australia, Italy, the United Kingdom, the United States, and other places.

 Events often include different garlic-themed culinary treasures (garlic beer or garlic fudge, anyone?), garlic weaving, garlic poem-writing contests, garlic golf, garlic balancing games, and so much more.